santiruffino/dux-sheets-integration/README.md

 ### Error Handling and Notifications
 - Added comprehensive try-catch blocks throughout the code
-- Implemented email notification system for error reporting
+- Implemented email notification system for error reporting using SSL connection
 - Errors are now caught at both main execution and table iteration levels

 ### Logging System